Best AI Agent Skills for Text-to-Speech & Voice in 2026

 How to Choose the Best Text-to-Speech & Voice Tool?

-When choosing a text-to-speech & voice tool, consider these factors: 1) Community activity — GitHub stars and recent commit frequency indicate reliability; 2) Integration method — check if it supports MCP, Claude, or your preferred agent framework; 3) Language compatibility — the most common language in this list is Python; 4) Quality score — Agent Skills Hub's composite score evaluates code quality, documentation completeness, and maintenance activity.
-Our recommendation: start with AI-Voice-Agent — it ranks highest in both star count and quality score.
+When choosing a text-to-speech & voice tool, consider these factors: 1) Community activity — GitHub stars and recent commit frequency indicate reliability; 2) Integration method — check if it supports MCP, Claude, or your preferred agent framework; 3) Language compatibility — the most common language in this list is TypeScript; 4) Quality score — Agent Skills Hub's composite score evaluates code quality, documentation completeness, and maintenance activity.
+Our recommendation: start with kesha-voice-kit — it ranks highest in both star count and quality score.

 Top 10 Text-to-Speech & Voice Tools

-1 AI-Voice-Agent by Anil-matcha
+1 kesha-voice-kit by drakulavich

 View Details → GitHub →

-2 agentcall by pattern-ai-labs
+3 agentcall by pattern-ai-labs

-★ 72 Python Claude Skill
+★ 141 Python Claude Skill

 AgentCall lets AI Agents join meetings with voice, video & screen-share to build together.
 Supports Google Meet, Teams, Zoom (Beta)